-The Virtual Telecommunications Access Method (VTAM) is IBM's primary terminal access method and the base for future developments of teleprocessing support under DOS/VS and OS/VS. As a replacement for BTAM, TCAM, and OTAM, VTAM controls communications terminal connections and data transfers between those terminals and the user's application programs via a 370X Communications Controller.
+The Virtual Telecommunications Access Method (VTAM) is IBM's primary terminal access method and the base for future developments of teleprocessing support under DOS/VS and OS/VS. As a replacement for BTAM, TCAM, and QTAM, VTAM controls communications terminal connections and data transfers between those terminals and the user's application programs via a 370X Communications Controller.
 Upward compatibility is provided among all of the IBM virtual storage operating systems.
 Among the features of VTAM are: (1) Network Control Program (NCP) support of the 370X Communications Controllers, including dynamic sharing of terminals, lines, and the controllers themselves among user programs; (2) support of TCAM under TAM for OS/VS only; (3) terminal monitoring facilities to handle log-on requests and collect communications network accounting information; and (4) integration of the Teleprocessing On-Line Text Executive Program (TOLTEP).
-VTAM has Class A support as an SCP component of DOS/VS, and is now scheduled for release in March 1975.
-The minimum DOS/VS System required for VTAM is 96K bytes.
+VTAM has Class A support as an SCP component of DOS/VS. The minimum DOS/VS System required for VTAM is 96K bytes.

-DOS/VS Release 29, released in February 1974, provides the following enhancements: 1) a Generic Device Assignment feature that allows input/output to be assigned by device type, device class, or an address list to provide a limited degree of device independence in user programs and permit pooling of I/O devices; 2) a Shared Virtual Area (SVA) that contains relocatable and re-entrant program phases that can be shared by all partitions in the system; 3) support for the Block Multiplexer Channel on System/370 Model 125 and larger central processors and for the 3340 Direct Access Storage Facility, 3203 and 5203 Printers, 3450 Diskette Input/Output Unit, 3420 Model 4, 6, and 8 Magnetic Tape Units, 5425 Multi-Function Card Unit, and the 3780 Data Communications Terminal for remote job entry; and 4) a new Core Image Library Format that permits variablelength directory entries that contain all information pertinent to the phase and places the highest key on a directory track in the supervisor to speed retrievals.
+DOS/VS Release 29, released in February 1974, added the following enhancements: 1) a Generic Device Assignment feature that allows input/output to be assigned by device type, device class, or an address list to provide a limited degree of device independence in user programs and permit pooling of I/O devices; 2) a Shared Virtual Area (SVA) that contains relocatable and re-entrant program phases that can be shared by all partitions in the system; 3) support for the Block Multiplexer Channel on System/370 Model 125 and larger central processors and for the 3340 Direct Access Storage Facility, 3203 and 5203 Printers, 3450 Diskette Input/Output Unit, 3420 Model 4, 6, and 8 Magnetic Tape Units, 5425 Multi-Function Card Unit, and the 3780 Data Communications Terminal for remote job entry; and 4) a new Core Image Library Format that permits variablelength directory entries that contain all information pertinent to the phase and places the highest key on a directory track in the supervisor to speed retrievals.

-The most current version of DOS/VS, Version 30, includes the following enhancements:
+DOS/VS Version 30 included the following enhancements:

-- Support for Rotational Position Sensing on System/370 Models 115 through 158 through a link to a Rotational Position Sensing module located in the Shared Virtual Area. - Availability of Block Multiplexer Channel operation for the System/370 Model 115. - A simplified system generation procedure that uses user-supplied control information and catalogued procedures, and tape and disk intermediate storage to reduce card input/output. - User exits in the Job Control Language to permit user modification of the statement parameters and the insertion of user-written routines for system security and integrity. - Procedures to simplify forms changes within jobs for the 1403, 3203, 3211, and 5203 Printers. - Modifications in the job accounting procedure to provide data on main memory utilization for programs executing in the real and virtual modes and start and stop times for multiple steps within a job. - Support for the POWER/VS facility.
+- Support for Rotational Position Sensing on System/370 Models 115 through 158 through a link to a Rotational Position Sensing module located in the Shared Virtual Area. - Availability of Block Multiplexer Channel operation for the System/370 Model 115. - A simplified system generation procedure that uses user-supplied control information and catalogued procedures, and tape and disk intermediate storage to reduce card input/output. - User exits in the Job Control Language to permit user modification of the statement parameters and the insertion of user-written routines for system security and integrity. - Procedures to simplify forms changes within jobs for the 1403, 3203, 3211, and 5203 Printers.